AriyanMLZM/cheat-sheet/nextNote.md

 make individual css files for components that will be only applied to that comp.
 `import styles from './page.module.css`
 `<div className={styles.className} />`

+## Types

+`types.d.ts`
+we can declare our types that are used in our app in .d.ts files and will be used automatically without exporting.